-Investment: The production costs of materials and raw materials (for greenhouse agriculture as well) do not relate to the economic status quo based on fossil resources.
-In a number of markets, the demand for sustainable products will Positioning: It is of the utmost importance that the increase organically and, with some high-end products, the price of CO2 as raw material can easily be discounted.
-Real government makes its position on the CO2 Smart Grid proposition clear.
-Not only from the perspective of the volumes will only be achieved when the social benefits of Climate Agreement until 2030 - we know that the greatest CO2 as a raw material have economic potential.
-The Climate emission reductions must be achieved in other ways - but envelope 2018 also clearly shows that the R&D budget for also in the context of our Climate Commitments after CCUS in the Netherlands will intensify.
-A lot of work is also 2030.
-This is when the CCU practice will really start to being done on this at European level (PHOENIX). scale up (due to lack of fossil resources and/or their price) -Clarity about 1) structural and substantial R&D budgets also in the context of our raw materials transition. and 2) operating support to cover unprofitable mis-starts are an essential precondition for achieving an innovation This positioning must firstly be about what the public role in CCUS will be.
-Will the government immediately manage ecosystem for CCU.
+Positioning: It is of the utmost importance that the government makes its position on the CO2 Smart Grid proposition clear.
+Not only from the perspective of the Climate Agreement until 2030 - we know that the greatest emission reductions must be achieved in other ways - but also in the context of our Climate Commitments after 2030.
+This is when the CCU practice will really start to scale up (due to lack of fossil resources and/or their price) - also in the context of our raw materials transition.

-emission reductions through pricing/tax?
+This positioning must firstly be about what the public role in CCUS will be.
+Will the government immediately manage emission reductions through pricing/tax?
 Will CO2 transport (for CCS and, when the market develops, for CCU) be a regulated environment?
 In other words, in which social framework will we make the CO2 Smart Grid a success?